• Skip to main content

 Storage

-When you eat it, warm it up in a microwave (if the jar is microwave safe) or transfer to a pot, heat it, and turn it off right before it starts boiling.
+When you eat it, warm it up in a microwave (if the jar is microwave safe) or transfer it to a pot, heat it, and turn it off right before it starts boiling.

 Variations